 Gastric Ischemia

 The harder we exert, the more our body prioritizes oxygen delivery to the working muscles over systems such as the GI tract.
-At atypical levels of exertion, this can result in localized occurrences of hypoxia in the smooth tissue of the gut.
-Cut off the oxygen supply to the gut for long enough and the barrier cell lining begins to die.
+At atypical levels of exertion, this can result in localized hypoxia in the smooth tissue of the gut.
+Cut off the oxygen supply to the gut for long enough, and the barrier cell lining begins to die.
 At this point, toxic substances from cellular death can result in complications similar to rhabdomyolysis.
 (Jeukendrup et al., 2000)

 Gastric Permeability

-In addition to the cell death toxicity described above, as the GI barrier breaks down, harmful substances can cross the normally impermeable gut lining resulting in immune responses ranging from inflammation to sepsis.
+In addition to the cell death toxicity described above, as the GI barrier breaks down, harmful substances can cross the normally impermeable gut lining, resulting in immune responses ranging from inflammation to sepsis.
 (Peters et al., 2001)

 Gastric Mechanical Motility